-There’s this really weird look I get when I tell people I’m still friends with my ex, or as I like to call him, My Baby Daddy (side note: he calls me Baby Momma).
+There’s this really weird look I get when I tell people I’m still friends with my ex and we co parent really well.
 It’s a bit like a deer in headlights or that I’m about to say “JUST KIDDING” and walk away.
-But it’s actually the truth.
-We are truly some kick ass co-parents and I’m proud to say that.
+Yes, some people co parents.
+It’s actually the truth.
+We are truly some kick ass co parents and I’m proud to say that.

 Kids are a commitment from the second you find out you’re having one.
 No matter how old they get, they will always be your child, they will always be your #1 commitment.
 Being a parent to your child isn’t contingent on your romantic relationship.
 It’s a forever commitment, through the good times and the bad times.
 No matter what happens in the world, they will always be your baby.